 Some of our Lord’s deepest, most effective parables employ agricultural symbolism.
 (And it makes perfect sense seeing as how so many of the common people of Jesus’s time were farmers or cultivators.)
 In addition to this, another call to action might be found in a brief comment Jesus makes to His disciples.
 “At the sight of the crowds, his heart was moved with pity for them because they were troubled and abandoned, like sheep without a shepherd.
 Then he said to his disciples, ‘The harvest is abundant but the laborers are few; so ask the master of the harvest to send out laborers for his harvest’” (Matthew 9:36-38).

-Classically, the passage is represented as a call to the religious life, especially the priesthood.
+Classically, the passage is represented as a call to religious life, especially the priesthood.
 But it could also be pointing to the need for Catholics to cultivate a rich and truth-filled culture that bears good fruit.
 We are called to participate and contribute to that culture.
 Some of the popes have gone so far as to make this same point.
-Pope St. John Paul II said, “The search for the true, the beautiful, and the good is not a pragmatic exercise, but rather a cultural and ethical one.
+Pope St. John Paul II said, “The search for the truth, the beautiful, and the good is not a pragmatic exercise, but rather a cultural and ethical one.
 It is a service to human development and a way for evangelization.”
 Elsewhere, the saint notes, “The Christian Faith does not destroy culture but purifies and uplifts it.
 It takes away nothing of genuine value from a society or nation.”

 This active participation and criticism of the culture, this building upon truth and beauty, is vital to the survival of the Catholic faith.
 Why?
 One of God’s commands back in Genesis provides the answer.
 “God also said: See, I give you every seed-bearing plant on all the earth and every tree that has seed-bearing fruit on it to be your food” (Genesis 1:29).
 We reap what we sow, and we are what we eat.
 A bit oversimplified.
 Nevertheless, it’s true.
 Whether we thoroughly engage with the culture or not, we are still part of it.
 We can not be separated from it.
 We are consumers of culture.
 No matter what, the culture we live in, whatever it be, has an effect on us.
 If ours is not a truth-based culture, then we are doomed to fall victim to its “bad fruit,” its malicious influences.
 Thus, Catholics need to be builders of the culture.